Sewer Line Replacement: When Repair Isn’t Enough and What to Expect

 How does trenchless compare to traditional replacement?

 When it’s possible, trenchless can reduce landscape disruption and restoration time.
 Traditional replacement may be necessary for severely damaged or misaligned lines.
 We’ll explain the pros/cons based on what we see, including cost, durability, and expected longevity.
-The goal is a reliable sewer line—not just a “less digging” promise.
+The priority is a reliable sewer line, not a sales pitch about doing less digging.

 What can a drain camera inspection show?